Peilong/peilong-website/content/courses/cs121/_index.md

 ---
 # Course title, summary, and position.
 linktitle: CS 121 Computer Science I
-summary: The fundamental concepts of computer science, with an emphasis on Java programming.
+summary: The fundamental concepts of computer science, with an emphasis on Python programming.
 weight: 2

 # Page metadata.